Hubert1225/Time-series-AD-with-TCN/README.md

 ---

-## What is in this repository?
+## About the project

-This repository presents an anomaly detection in time series experiment using an autoencoder based on the TCN neural network architecture.
+This repository presents an experiment on anomaly detection in time series using an autoencoder based on the TCN neural network architecture.
 The task is **subsequence anomaly detection**, i.e. anomalies are some continuous fragments of series, not just single values on some single time steps.
 In this project, batch (offline) variant of detection is developed.